 STEP 3.
 Set up 5 separate cups in a location where they won’t be disturbed.
 Pour ¾ cup of the borax mixture into each cup.
 Next, you can add food coloring and stir.
 This will give you colored geodes.

 NOTE: The slow cooling of the liquid is a huge part of the process, generally we have found that glass works better over plastic but we had good results this time with plastic cups.

 If your solution cools too quickly, impurities will not have a chance to fall out of the mixture and crystals may look disorganized and irregular.
 Generally crystals are quite uniform in shape.

 STEP 4.
 Place an eggshell down into each cup making sure the inside of the shell is face up.
 You want to put the eggshells into the cups while the water is still very hot.
 Work quickly.

 STEP 5.
 Let the shells sit in the cups overnight or even for two nights for plenty of crystals to grow on them!
 You don’t want to agitate the cups by moving them or stirring them, but make sure to check on them with your eyes to observe the process.

 When you see some good crystal growth, remove the shells from the cups and let dry on paper towels overnight.
 Although the crystals are quite strong, handle your eggshells geodes carefully.

 Encourage your kids to get out magnifying glasses and check out the shape of the crystals.

-Crystal growing is a neat chemistry project that is a quick set up involving liquids, solids, and soluble solutions.
+Crystal growing is a neat chemistry project that is quick to set up and great for learning about liquids, solids, and soluble solutions.